 The following procedures must be adhered to during all North Central College Camps by all camp staff, campers, and camper family members.
 Any staff member or camper who does not comply will not be allowed at camp.

-*Please see below for further guidance about when you should keep your camper home.
+*If you answer yes to any of the above questions, please refrain from attending camp.
+See below for further guidance about when you should keep your camper home.
 If parents/guardians have any doubt whether their camper should participate in camp, we ask that you err on the side of caution and keep them home.

 **While we strive to provide the best information possible, North Central College Camps staff are not authorized, or qualified, to provide medical or legal advice specific to a camper’s symptoms or circumstances.

-Practice Good Hygiene - campers should (staff will remind campers frequently throughout each session):
+Practice Good Hygiene - campers should:

 - Wash hands frequently with soap and water